MANSFIELD, Ohio — Editor's note: Video in the player above was originally published on Halloween 2017.

-When it comes to creepy, Northeast Ohio is filled with freaky places that many people believe are inhabited by spirits.
+When it comes to paranormal activity and haunted happenings, Northeast Ohio is filled with plenty of freaky places that many people believe are inhabited by spirits.

 But what is Northeast Ohio’s most haunted location?
 We went to ghostly expert Sherri Brake to unearth the dastardly dirt on which spots are believed to have the most paranormal activity.

 Brake, owner and operator of Haunted Heartland Tours, has written gobs of ghastly books about local hauntings.
 For decades, she has also taken guests on terrifying tours to eerie places around the world.

 Here are 10 of the most haunted places in Ohio where Brake says you just might experience something spooky...

 Editor's note: This story was originally published in October of 2017.

 This Reformatory in Mansfield is undoubtedly the most well-known haunted and historical location in the state, thanks to multiple paranormal TV shows and thousands of ghost hunters who flock here yearly.

 Before the prison was built, the property was used as a training camp for Union Soldiers during the Civil War.
 Designed by acclaimed architect, Levi Scofield, this castle-like prison was built to reform and inspire its occupants...
 The inmates.

 Shadow people, unexplained voices caught on tape and unusual anomalies on film are sure to keep you coming back time and time again.

 Dark history lives at its best behind these castle-like walls on Franklin Boulevard in historic Ohio City.
 This Queen Anne style building is private and must be viewed safely from the street.